leanprover/theorem_proving_in_lean4/inductive_types.rst

     inductive bool : Type
     | ff : bool
     | tt : bool
+    end hidden
     -- END

-    end hidden

-(To run these examples, we put them in a namespace called ``hide``, so that a name like ``bool`` does not conflict with the ``bool`` in the standard library.
+(To run these examples, we put them in a namespace called ``hidden``, so that a name like ``bool`` does not conflict with the ``bool`` in the standard library.
 This is necessary because these types are part of the Lean "prelude" that is automatically imported when the system is started.)

 The type ``empty`` is an inductive data type with no constructors.
 The type ``unit`` has a single element, ``star``, and the type ``bool`` represents the familiar boolean values.
 As an exercise, you should think about what the introduction and elimination rules for these types do.
 As a further exercise, we suggest defining boolean operations ``band``, ``bor``, ``bnot`` on the boolean, and verifying common identities.
 Note that you can define a binary operation like ``band`` using a case split: